All Episodes

 Sean, here's my reaction.

-The Libals in the media and DC should hang their heads in shame for their obsession with labeling groups of Americans and stereotyping them the way that they claim that the Republicans do.
+The liberals in the media and D.C. should hang their heads in shame for their obsession with labeling groups of Americans and stereotyping them the way that they claim the Republicans do.

-If you're Hispanics, you fit into a labeled box and you are this.
+If you're Hispanic, you fit into a label box and you are this.

-You want this, you need the Republicans are the ones who see Americans in one category, Americans.
+You need, the Republicans are the ones who see Americans in one category, American.

-The general consensus, like for example, I went down to the border, Madeline, and I I went with Rick Perry, but I'd been down there ten or eleven times before, and I saw firsthand the drug warehouses.
+Like, for example, I went down to the border, Madeline, and I went with Rick Perry, but I'd been down there 10 or 11 times before, and I saw firsthand the drug warehouses.

 I've seen a lot of things.

-I've seen the tunnels that were dug and and human trafficking that goes on, etc.
+I've seen the tunnels that were dug and human trafficking that goes on, et cetera, et cetera.

-When I was down with Rick Perry, he pointed out that in a seven-year period that six hundred and fifty-five thousand crimes, including murder, including rape, were committed against Texans alone by illegal immigrants.
+When I was down with Rick Perry, he pointed out that in a seven-year period, that 655,000 crimes, including murder, including rape, were committed against Texans alone by illegal immigrants.

 So Donald Trump points out that this is happening.